-Loaded Potato Skins are the skins of a baked potato that are filled with bacon, cheese, sour cream, and green onions!
-A fantastic appetizer for a party.
+Loaded Potato Skins are an easy appetizer made with the crispy skins of a baked potato and filled with bacon, cheese, sour cream, and chives!

-I’ve mentioned before how much I love Appetizer Party Foods!
-It’s really a shame I’ve waited this long to share these Loaded Potato Skins with you all because seriously, they’re the BOMB!
+I’ve mentioned before how much I love fun appetizers, and these Loaded Potato Skins are no exception.
+They’re amazing!
 Have you ever had them before?
-Sometime if we’re at a restaurant that serves them as an appetizer I’ll order them for my main course.
+Sometimes if we’re at a restaurant that serves them as an appetizer I’ll order them for my main course.
 I love them that much!

 Consider trying these popular appetizers:

 - 6 small to medium sized russet potatoes , washed and pat dry

 - 8 slices bacon , cooked and crumbled